nvaws/labs/SAA-Lab01.md

 * Click on Edit subnet associations and select the two Public Subnets that you created.
 Save.

+:key: Repeat the above two activities (3 and 4) for creating a NAT Gateway, a Private Route Table, attaching NAT Gateway to Private route table for Internet bound traffic and then assigning this route table to the TWO private subnets.

+### Activity 05 - Creating Security Groups

 Let us now create different 'Security Groups' for App server, database and load balancer.
 We would leverage them in coming steps.
 In the navigation pane find and click on 'Security Groups'